 Along with the luxe interiors of these homes, the villas also often have absolutely beautiful gardens – some so lavish that they are considered to be entire botanical gardens that take an hour or more to enjoy completely.
-So planning to spend a couple of hours on the morning of your second touring one of these incredible villas is an excellent way to spend your 2 days in Lake Como.
+So plan to spend a couple of hours on the morning of your second day touring one of the incredible villas in Lake Como.

 It is worth noting that a majority of these villas are only open seasonally, with many of the seasons only beginning in March or April.
 If you happen to be visiting in the winter months and are keen to include a villa visit on your trip, make sure to look in advance to avoid any disappointment should your villa of choice be closed to visitors.

 After spending your morning hours exploring a villa, it’s time to head to one of the proper cities on the lake, the eponymous Como.